 sudo /Applications/Install\ macOS\ Monterey.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume

-After entering the command line, press Enter to start the creating process.
-The macOS will require you to enter the password of your computer, and the Terminal will tell you that it is about to erase the drive.
-Press Y or Return to agree to continue the process and wait for the bootable drive to be prepared.
+After entering the command line, press Enter to start the process.
+The computer will then require your password, and the Terminal will warn that it will erase the drive.
+Press Y or Return to confirm and wait for the bootable drive to be prepared.

 Intel Macs | Apple Silicon Macs |